babluboy/bookworm/README.md

 ## Building, Testing, and Installation

-You'll need the following dependencies to build:
+You'll need the following dependencies to build on Ubuntu based distros:
 * libgranite-dev
 * webkit2gtk-4.0
 * libwebkit2gtk-4.0-37